 UNIVERSITY PROMOTION, TENURE, POST-TENURE, AND EVALUATION: CRITERIA AND EVIDENCE

 2.1 Promotion and granting tenure are not automatic.
 In addition to contributions in the areas of teaching, research, and service, consideration may be given to factors such as professional background and experience.
+Expectations for faculty in Professor of Practice and Research Professor positions may differ from those for tenure-line faculty.

 2.2 The evaluation of a candidate's performance shall be based on the individual's contributions to teaching, research, and service, on- and off- campus, in regional, national, or international activities.
 Judgments will be based on evidence of both the quality and significance of the candidate's work.